tsgates/arch-wiki-markdown/wiki/Dwm.md

 Closing a window

-To cleanly close a window using dwm, simply press Shift + Mod1 + C.
+To cleanly close a window using dwm, simply press Shift + Mod1 + c.

 Window layouts